Never had acupuncture before, not quite sure what to expect in an acupuncture treatment?

 If you are presenting with pain, I may gently palpate the surrounding area to get a better idea of what you are experiencing.

-With your permission I will apply acupuncture needles to different areas of your body.
+With your permission I will apply acupuncture needles (fine filiform needles) to different areas of your body.
 They are often in an area completely different to where your “problem” area is (for example I might put a needle in your foot for a headache)!
-After the needles are in I generally go back and re-palpate any areas that were identified as being painful in the palpation stage, and see if the sensation has changed or reduced.
+After the needles are in I may re-palpate any areas that were identified as being painful in the palpation stage, or ask you to do a movement to see if the sensation has changed or reduced.

 I may ask you at this stage how your symptoms are feeling, to see if any further needles are required to help ease your symptoms.

 If at any stage in the treatment you feel uncomfortable, please tell me so that I can adjust needles, or remove them if required.

 You can read more about the different between needles that are used for injections and acupuncture needles here.